bbauska/Coursera-Bootstrap/readme.md

 This would be specified in your CSS file as \@media, and then within bracket, you specify for example, min-width.

-There are a lot more options to the media queries than what I\'m showing here.
+There are a lot more options to the media queries than what I&apos;m showing here.

 This is just one example of how you would build a media query in your